-Frequently asked questions about wrongful death lawsuits answered by Sacramento top-rated personal injury lawyer Edward A Smith.
+Below are some frequently asked questions about wrongful death lawsuits answered by Sacramento's top-rated personal injury lawyer, Edward A Smith.

 - What is a wrongful death action?

 - Can heirs recover punitive damages against a driver who causes death?

 - What are the most common causes of a wrongful death?